-With assist from U.S. Open crowd, a gutsy Spanish teen ousts No. 3 seed Stefanos Tsitsipas
+After U.S. Open defeat, a tearful Naomi Osaka considering taking a break from tennis

 And he fell flat on his back, overcome with awe and relief, when his final shot — a forehand blast to an open court — sealed the tiebreaker that clinched the 6-3, 4-6, 7-6 (7-2), 0-6, 7-6 (7-5) victory.

-“Without the crowd, I haven’t the possibility to win the match,” Alcaraz told the Arthur Ashe Stadium crowd, which fell deliriously in love with the young Spaniard over the course of a 4 hour, 7 minute physical contest.
+“Without the crowd, I haven’t the possibility to win the match,” Alcaraz told the crowd, which fell deliriously in love with the young Spaniard over the course of a 4 hour 7 minute physical contest.
 “Thank you to the crowd for pushing me up.”

 Alcaraz claimed the biggest victory of his young career not by catching the 23-year-old Tsitsipas on an off day.
 He won the match on merits — with courage, dazzling backhand winners, devilish drop shots and grit.